 Today, Shira’s showcases and serves 25 carefully selected wines from all over Colorado and, as of summer 2019, began crafting and bottling its own trio of blends made from local grapes.
 If you’re hungry, you’ve come to the right place.
 Shira’s pairs its wines with mouth-watering charcuterie boards featuring artisan cheeses, crackers, olives, locally cured meats, jams and sauces made in-house.

-Written by Shauna Farnell for Matcha in partnership with City of Grand Junction.
+Written by Shauna Farnell for Matcha in partnership with Visit Grand Junction.